Late Filing

 - The interest rate varies; it is compounded daily and the rate is adjusted every six months.

-- Note for CA returns: In 2022, California enacted a late-filing penalty-abatement program for individuals beginning with tax year 2022.
+- Note for CA returns: California has a late-filing penalty-abatement program for individuals beginning with TY2022.
 This can be used once in a lifetime.
 Consider the penalty size before requesting abatement.

 Deadlines for Claiming Refunds